v-fox/kiwi/README.md

 horizon - development branch

-An investment to to implement a new kiwi version based on python Make it more flexible, 100% test covered, eliminate unused code paths, based on one language, make it easier for people to contribute
+An investment to implement a new kiwi version based on python Make it more flexible, 100% test covered, eliminate unused code paths, make it easier for people to contribute

 ## Contents